cvicens/archetype-operator/README.md

 | build/ | Contains scripts that the operator-sdk uses for build and initialization. |
 | watches.yaml | Contains Group, Version, Kind, and Ansible invocation method. |

-Some interesting elements I'd like to hightlight in folder `./deploy`.
+Some interesting elements I'd like to highlight in folder `./deploy`.

 * `operator.yaml` minimal kubernetes deployment descriptor, it needs to be modified be usable, little but important changes.
 * `service_account.yaml` definition of the service account our pod will use